 Present Day Usage

-Manuka essential oil is emerging as an alternative Tea Tree oil on the basis that in some applications or conditions it may have more powerful properties than Tea Tree oil.
+Manuka essential oil is emerging as an alternative to Tea Tree oil for some applications.
+It may have more powerful properties than Tea Tree oil.

 Typical Chemical Profile of Manuka Essential Oil